miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

-...into a nested virtual DOM of vendor complexity forcing there to be more people to get the same job done, pump-up the amount of money everyone has to pay for it and tear all the work out of the cold, dead hands of jack-of-all-trade Webmasters who loved the simple but beautiful nuance of the old ways&#151;the old ways SEO was based on.
+...into a nested virtual DOM of vendor complexity forcing there to be more people to get the same job done, pump-up the amount of money everyone has to pay for it and tear all the work out of the cold, dead hands of jack-of-all-trade Webmasters who loved the simple but beautiful nuance of the old ways—the old ways SEO was based on.
 Right-click and view source of in your browser and study the HTML of the initial pageload and know a lot!
 Today, you're lucky if anything isn't minified and obfuscated JavaScript built from a convoluted build